-Ventilation Air From Outdoors
+Ventilation Air from Outdoors

 Provide extra fresh air by using ventilation grills or duct.
-You must provide two permanent openings: one within 12 in. of the ceiling and one within 12 in. of the floor.
-Connect these items directly to the outdoors or spaces open to the outdoors.
+You must provide two permanent openings: one within 12 inches of the ceiling and one within 12 inches of the floor.
+Connect these items directly to the outdoors or spaces open to the outdoors (see figure 3).
 These spaces include attics and crawl spaces.
-Follow the National Fuel Gas Code NFPA 54/ANS Z223.1.
-Air for Combustion and Ventilation for required size of ventilation grills or ducts.
+Follow the National Fuel Gas Code ANSI Z223.1/ NFPA 54, Air for Combustion and Ventilation for required size of ventilation grills or ducts.

-▲IMPORTANT: Do not provide openings for inlet or outlet air into attic if attic has a thermostat-controlled power vent.
+MPORTANT: Do not provide openings for inlet or outlet air into attic if attic has a thermostat-controlled power vent.
 Heated air entering the attic will activate the power vent.
 Rework worksheet, adding the space of the adjoining unconfined space.
 The combined spaces must have enough fresh air to supply all appliances in both spaces.